ministryofjustice/technical-risk-measures/README.md

 - People: Do we have people who can iterate the system
 - Technology: Is the system in a manageable and secure state.
-- Atropy: Is the system degrading overtime, due to expiry of support or licences.
+- Atrophy: Is the system degrading overtime, due to expiry of support or licences.

 This process does *not* make assumptions about the relative importance of systems.
 It is not aware of business critically or operational concerns such as data privacy / fraud / etc. All systems are treated equally.
 Prioritization is outside of the scope of this work.